pldn/LDWizard-old/docs/design.md

 ## 1. Introduction

-linked data is an increasingly more popular paradigm for publishing open data.
+Linked data is an increasingly more popular paradigm for publishing open data.
+Linked data is used in various domains.
 Examples include the domain of [cultural heritage](https://www.netwerkdigitaalerfgoed.nl/tag/linked-open-data/), the domain of [geospatial information](https://data.labs.kadaster.nl), and the domain of [social and economic history](https://stories.datalegend.net).

 The publication of linked data currently requires extensive knowledge of linked data principles and technologies.
 This means that only a relatively small group of technology enthusiasts has been able to publish linked data.
 At the same time, there is a much wider group of domain experts and data owners that want to experiment with linked data for the first time.
 This group of users is currently inhibited by the many technical hurdles that are imposed by traditional linked data publication approaches.

 This is where **LD Wizard** comes in.
 LD Wizard is a framework for creating end-user focused Graphical User Interfaces (GUIs) that simplify the creation and publication of linked data.
 LD Wizard allows domain experts and data owners to publish standards-compliant linked datasets, without having to worry about technical details and linked data-specific intricacies.